oralinnet/PostgreSQL_EDB/Install/Barman_stream_replication.md

-### Install Barman On RHEL 8 and configure for Replica
+### Install Barman On RHEL 8 and configure for Replica server with Stream wal replication

 #### Prerequisite
 - Enable EDB subcription